gab-k/RP2040-Decoder/sphinx/html/_sources/other/getting_started.rst.txt

 For RP2040-Decoders with USB there is two ways of flashing the software:

-1. Flasing via USB using the .uf2 file by copying it with your preferred file explorer.
+1. Flashing via USB using the .uf2 file by copying it with your preferred file explorer.
 2. Using Serial Wire Debug (SWD)

    2.1.
 Using another RP2040/RP2350-based board with `debugprobe software <https://github.com/raspberrypi/debugprobe>`_ on it.
 (Could be the RP2040-Decoder itself)